MEET THE CAST

 Director

 Seth Randal is an Emmy-nominated journalist and filmmaker based in Idaho.
 The Fall of ’55 is his first film.
 He has directed or produced numerous documentaries.
 Seth has worked on projects for networks including A&E, CW, Discovery, Food Network, Fox, Oxygen, and Tastemade.
-His next feature-length documentary project, tentatively called “Wake Island,” will explore the tragic saga of construction workers captured at the beginning of World War II.

 -